kyma-project/telemetry-manager/docs/user/resources/04-tracepipeline.md

 # TracePipeline

 The `tracepipeline.telemetry.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to filter and ship trace data in Kyma.
-To get the up-to-date CRD and show the output in the YAML format, run this command:
+To get the current CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd tracepipeline.telemetry.kyma-project.io -o yaml